coderschool/ftw_lecture_notes/terminologies.md

 - **Property value (CSS)**: is one out of many possible appearances for a given property.
 (For example there are many `color` values, like `red`, `blue`, etc.)

+- **pixel (px)**: CSS's unit of measurement.
+For display of 96 dots per inch (dpi), 1 px will equal an actual pixel on the screen.
+Well-known problem with px: websites using px may render incorrectly, as users change the size of the browser's base font.

 ## Q

 ## R

 - **Relative length units (CSS)**: specify a length in relation to something else.

+- **rem**: CSS's unit of measurement that's relative to the page root element. `rem` aims to address both `em`'s and `px`'s weakness.

 - **Responsive Web Design (RWD)**: is a strategy for providing appropriate layouts to devices based on the size of the viewport (browser window).

 ## S

 - **Selector (CSS)**: defines the element(s) to be styled.

+- **Shorthand rules (CSS)**: CSS properties that let you set the values of several other CSS properties simultaneously.
+When possible, shorthand rules are always the preferred option.

 - **servers**: The computers that make up the internet.
 Because they “serve up” documents upon request, these computers are known as **servers**.
 The role of server is to wait for a request for information, and then retrieve and send that information back as quickly as possible.

 - **Subsequent-sibling combinator `A~B` (CSS)**: Matches element B that is preceded by A, where A and B share the same parent.

 ## T

 ## U

 - **User Interface (UI)**: is the presentation of a product, how it looks and feels.